Skip to main content

 Overview

-Taraxacum officinale is a taprooted perennial in the daisy family (Asteraceae) reaching 2–18 inches (5–45 cm) tall with a 6–18 inch (15–45 cm) spread, growing as a basal rosette with solitary flower heads on hollow, leafless scapes.
-The taproot is fleshy, dark brown, 6–18 inches (15–45 cm) deep, exuding milky white latex when cut.
-Leaves are in a basal rosette, 2–16 inches (5–40 cm) long, deeply pinnately lobed with backward-pointing triangular lobes (runcinate), smooth to sparsely hairy.
-Scapes are hollow, smooth, 2–18 inches (5–45 cm) tall, each bearing a single head.
-Flower heads are 1–2 inches (2.5–5 cm) in diameter, composed entirely of ligulate (ray-type) florets, bright yellow.
-Involucral bracts in two series: outer bracts reflexed downward, inner bracts erect.
-Fruit is a ribbed achene with a long beak topped by a white pappus of feathery hairs, forming the characteristic spherical seed clock 1–1.5 inches (2.5–4 cm) in diameter.
-A single plant produces 2,000–15,000 seeds per year.
-Reproduces primarily by apomixis (asexual seed production without pollination).
-The taproot regenerates from fragments as short as 1 inch (2.5 cm).
-The most recognizable weed worldwide.
+Taraxacum officinale is a taprooted perennial reaching 2-18 inches (5-45 cm) tall and 6-18 inches (15-45 cm) wide, growing as a basal rosette that sends up solitary flower heads on hollow leafless scapes.
+The taproot is fleshy, dark brown, and reaches 6-18 inches (15-45 cm) deep, exuding milky white latex when cut.
+Leaves are in a basal rosette, 2-16 inches (5-40 cm) long, deeply pinnately lobed with backward-pointing triangular lobes (runcinate), smooth to sparsely hairy.
+Scapes are hollow, smooth, 2-18 inches (5-45 cm) tall, each bearing a single head.
+Flower heads are 1-2 inches (2.5-5 cm) in diameter, composed entirely of ligulate (ray-type) florets, bright yellow, with involucral bracts in two series: the outer bracts reflexed downward and the inner bracts erect.
+Fruit is a ribbed achene with a long beak topped by a white pappus of feathery hairs that together form the spherical seed clock 1-1.5 inches (2.5-4 cm) in diameter.
+A single plant produces 2,000-15,000 seeds per year.
+Reproduction is primarily by apomixis, which means seeds develop without pollination and are genetic clones of the parent; the taproot regenerates from root fragments as short as 1 inch (2.5 cm).
+Hardy in USDA zones 3-10 (-40°F / -40°C) and widespread across all inhabited continents.
+Arguably the most recognized weed worldwide and a familiar plant in lawns, pastures, and roadsides across the Pacific Northwest.
+All parts are edible.

 Native Range

-Native to Europe and western Asia, occurring in lawns, pastures, roadsides, and disturbed ground from sea level to approximately 12,000 feet (3,600 m).
-Naturalized across all 50 U.S. states and all Canadian provinces.
-Present on every continent including Antarctica (near research stations).
-Arguably the most widely recognized weed worldwide.Suggested Uses
+Taraxacum officinale is native to Europe and western Asia, where it grows in lawns, pastures, roadsides, and disturbed ground from sea level to approximately 12,000 feet (3,600 m).
+The species has naturalized across all 50 U.S. states and all Canadian provinces, is present on every inhabited continent, and has been recorded near research stations in Antarctica, giving it essentially global distribution.

-Used in Asteraceae identification as the standard example of an all-ligulate head (Cichorieae tribe), the pappus dispersal mechanism, and the milky latex.
-The apomictic reproduction is a primary teaching example in plant reproductive biology.
-The hollow scape, runcinate leaf shape, and reflexed outer involucral bracts are standard morphological teaching features.
-Edible: leaves as salad greens (young), roots roasted as coffee substitute, flowers in wine.
-An early-season pollen and nectar source for bees.How to Identify
+The species is used in Asteraceae identification as the standard example of an all-ligulate flower head (Cichorieae tribe), the pappus-based wind dispersal mechanism, and the milky latex that is shared across the tribe.
+Apomictic reproduction is a primary teaching example in plant reproductive biology, since the species produces viable seed without pollination and populations accumulate genetic diversity through rare sexual events rather than through routine outcrossing.
+The hollow scape, runcinate leaf shape, and reflexed outer involucral bracts are standard morphological teaching features for the genus.
+Plants are edible across multiple plant parts: young leaves as salad greens, roots roasted as a coffee substitute, and flowers in dandelion wine.
+The species is an early-season pollen and nectar source for bees in spring.

 Appearance